How Contractors Can Get Help With Job Costing and Project Costing In QuickBooks Accounting?

 After all that now your job is in progress or complete; now you get to use the best part of projects, the reporting!
-Unlike anything else in QuickBooks, Projects aren’t time-limited.
+There are no time limits on Projects in QuickBooks.
 You can have a job go on for three months or even a year.
 It will always show up with everything until you close the project out.
 At the same time, it gives you a nice graph to watch your income versus expenses.
-Ultimately you will see your final profit margin once everything is said and done.
+You’ll see your final profit margin when everything’s said and done.

 Better yet, they have specific reports that you can look at to see a profit and loss for that project along with the time spent on the job so that you can break that job down and figure out what went wrong and what went great.

 This is one of the best features that QuickBooks has released for contractors in a long time and makes QuickBooks Online better than ever before because it provides so much information.
 However, QuickBooks is designed for the masses in many different industries.
 It is not the end all be all with everything that you need as a contractor, but it is a great place to start.